brookmoor/clemea2025-devwks-2478/02-Zeek-Splunk-Input-Plugin.md

     "multi_node": false
 }
 ```
-As you can see, there are just two fields that are created, `name` and `interface` and that is all that is needed for this Zeek plugin.
+As you can see, there are just two key fields that used to configure the Zeek input: `name` and `interface`.

 Next, the install script creates a `zeek` plugin directory for all zeek related files, followed by some cron jobs that monitor for creation/deletion of Zeek and statistics reporting.
 And finally, the Zeek application itself is loaded via a container.